-Skills and training deficits can make the search for work especially difficult.
-According to one survey, 40 percent of adults age 50 and above who looked for a job during the previous five years felt that they lacked the skills for available jobs and 35 percent stated that they did not have the right education or degree.141 Some of this perceived skills and credentials disparity is due to individuals being unfamiliar with new technologies or standards of practice in particular industries or occupations, while another portion is simply the product of changing educational opportunities and trends.
-For example, younger workers tend to have comparatively higher average levels of formal education relative to older workers due to changing societal professional expectations and and increased access to higher education.
-In 2015, 36.1 percent of individuals ages 25 to 34 had a bachelor's degree compared to 32.0 percent of individuals ages 45 to 64 and 26.7 percent of individuals ages 65 and above.142
+the right education or degree.
+73 Some of this perceived skills and credentials disparity is due to individuals being unfamiliar with new technologies or standards of practice in particular industries or occupations, while another portion is simply the product of changing educational opportunities and trends.
+For example, younger workers tend to have comparatively higher average levels of formal education relative to older workers due to changing societal and professional expectations and increased access to higher education.
+In 2015, 36.1 percent of individuals ages 25 to 34 had a bachelor's degree compared to 32.0 percent of individuals ages 45 to 64 and 26.7 percent of individuals ages 65 and above.